aau-claaudia/hpc/docs/service-windows.md

 **Apply for automatic restart of your Strato server**

+> **Note:** The deadline for requesting inclusion in the automatic restart list has now passed for the service window on the 2nd december.

-You can request automatic restarts for your server if **all** of the following conditions are met:
+You could request automatic restarts for your server if **all** of the following conditions were met:

 - The server is part of a **Strato Project**
 - You can provide a **valid motivation** for needing automatic restart